moatboy/moatboy.github.io/docs/PANW.md

 <br>

+{: .highlight }
 4. **Divide the equity value by the number of shares outstanding** to arrive at a value per share.
 For PANW, with 281 million shares outstanding, this implies a value/share of $225.45, slightly higher than the current trading price (near $210).
-Multiplying $225.45 by 281 million leads to an overall valuation of $63.35 Billion. {: .highlight}
+Multiplying $225.45 by 281 million leads to an overall valuation of $63.35 Billion.
 <br>